-Eligible person means a homeless person with disabilities (primarily persons who are seriously mentally ill; have chronic problems with alcohol, drugs, or both; or have AIDS and related diseases) and, if also homeless, the family of such a person.
-To be eligible for assistance persons must be very low insistance, persons must be very low in-come, except that low-income individuals may be assisted under the SRO component in accordance with 24 CFR 813.105(b).
+Eligible person means a homeless per-son with disabilities (primarily persons who are seriously mentally ill; have chronic problems with alcohol, drugs, or both; or have AIDS and related diseases) and, if also homeless, the family of such a person.
+To be eligible for assistance, persons must be very low in-come, except that low-income individuals may be assisted under the SRO component in accordance with 24 CFR 813.105(b).